• Voices of Gardiner

 [They also got to study some LION CUBS as well!]

 Several DISNEY ANIMATORS also went to AFRICA to study animal behavior and interactions in the wild.
+The main locations for the film, including “PRIDE ROCK” and THE GORGE, are modeled after some areas in HELL’S GATE NATIONAL PARK in KENYA.

 [A map of AFRICA.]